 From the resampled specimen data in step 3 and the sex-specific population abundance-at-length in step 4, calculate sex-specific population abundance-at-age, using equations (6) - (7)

-The bootstrap framework then repeated steps 1-5 iteratively, providing iterated sex-specific population abundance-at-length and age that was then compared to the historical sex-specific population abundance-at-length and age as observed by the bottom trawl surveys.
-We ran the bootstrap-simulation for 500 iterations, which was a level for which the variability in population abundance-at-length results had stabilized.
+Steps 1-5 were repeated iteratively, providing sex-specific population abundance-at-length and age that was then compared to the observed sex-specific population abundance-at-length and age as from the bottom trawl surveys.
+We completed 500 iterations of the bootstrap-simulation, variability in the population abundance-at-length results stabilized at that point.
 The bootstrap-simulation was developed in R (R Core Team 2022) and is available via GitHub as an R package (https://github.com/BenWilliams-NOAA/surveyISS still need to make this a package).

 Computing Effective and Input Sample Size

-Effective sample size (ESS), as introduced by McAllister and Ianelli (1997), is a statistic that can evaluate the level of intra-haul correlation in composition samples that are collected on a survey (whether from age or length frequency collections).
+Effective sample size (ESS), as introduced by McAllister and Ianelli (1997), is a statistic that can evaluate the level of intra-haul correlation in age or length composition samples that are collected on a survey.
 It is also a statistic that can evaluate the amount of uncertainty in an estimated composition compared to an observed composition.
 Effective sample size is given by